+The lucky among us have their own wine cellars where they store wine bottles for long periods of time, but not everyone is so lucky.
 Once you figure out how to store wine properly, you can stock up on your favorite wines and keep those wine club shipments coming.

 One of the things that have been perfected is how to store wine.
 No matter where you go in the world, wine is stored in a very similar way, in a dark cellar, deep underground.
-You don’t need a cellar though to keep your wine from losing its flavors.
+You don’t need a cellar, though, to keep your wine from losing its flavors.

 How to Store Wine | Darkness

 Let’s start with the most obvious of tips, keep it dark.
 No matter what type of wine you have a surplus of, store it in a cool dark place.
-There is a good reason for the darkness, it’s not just because cellars are a thing.
+There is a good reason for the darkness; it’s not just because cellars are a thing.
 If wine is exposed to too much light, it can interact with the compounds in the wine.

 How to Store Wine | Bad Vibrations

 Wine is fragile and can be ruined with constant or consistent vibration.
-We can’t guarantee that wine won’t be a little shaken while it is stored in our homes but we can do our best to avoid it.
+We can’t guarantee that wine won’t be a little shaken while it is stored in our homes, but we can do our best to avoid it.
 Avoid storing your wine on top of the refrigerator or anywhere else where constant vibration is bound to happen.